Adesewa-6261/group-4/README.md

-To set up the repo on your system
+# Project setup
-Clone the Repo by running git clone https://github.com/Adesewa-6261/group-4.git Navigate to the index.html file and openin a web browser or using live reload
+1. Clone the Repo by running git clone https://github.com/Adesewa-6261/group-4.git
+2. Navigate to the index.html file and open in a web browser or using live reload